The Sign of the Four: Character Quotations (AQA GCSE English Literature)

 Examiners say that the strongest responses explore characters in a particular context.
 What this means is that they want you to see the question, and extract, as a “stepping off point” from which to examine ideas in the novella.
 For example, you could discuss how and why Conan Doyle has presented Sherlock Holmes as an “extraordinary detective”.
 You could support this by exploring his relationships with Watson or by examining Watson’s role as narrator.

-To help you revise precise references, we’ve included a “key word or phrase” from every one of our longer Sign of Four quotes to help you keep your focus on the most important part.
+To help you revise precise references, we’ve included a “key word or phrase” from every one of our longer The Sign of the Four quotes to help you keep your focus on the most important part.

 Sherlock Holmes